This is how a heat loss survey works (MCS compliant)

-Why is a heat load calculation important?
+Why is a heat loss survey important?

-One Heat load calculation Forms the basis for the correct sizing of your heating system.
+A heat loss survey Forms the basis for the correct sizing of your heating system.
 It ensures that your heating system works efficiently, that heating costs remain low and that the desired living comfort is guaranteed.
 It also contributes to environmental friendliness.
 Lower energy consumption reduces CO2 emissions and protects the environment.

 Incorrect sizing has the following consequences: